tuva-health/docs/docs/terminology/ms-drg.md

 from union_all_codes

 ```

-10. Create a branch in [The Tuva Project](https://github.com/tuva-health/tuva)
-11. Copy and paste the newly created code list into the [MS-DRG file](https://github.com/tuva-health/tuva/blob/main/seeds/terminology/terminology__ms_drg.csv) as
-a CSV file
-12. Submit a pull request
-13. Upload the newly created code list into S3 (credentials with write permissions to the S3 bucket are required)
+10. Upload the newly created code list into S3 (credentials with write permissions to the S3 bucket are required)
 ```sql
 -- example code for Snowflake
 copy into s3://tuva-public-resources/terminology/ms_drg.csv